RedactedOutcome/Metamorphic/ReadMe.md

 Metamorphic is designed to be very flexible with efficiency.

 # CMake required build setting definitions
 MetamorphicGameType - Type type of game to build the engine for.
-May be either 3D or 2D MetamorphicReleaseType - Type type of application you are building.
-Release by default or Dist for publishing
+Supported Values [3D, 2D]

 # CMake optional build settings definitions
 MetamorphicNoPhysics - if defined, Metamorhpic will be compiled without any physics.
-MetamorphicLibraryType - the type of library to compile metamorphic as. currently only supports static
+MetamorphicLibraryType - the type of library to compile metamorphic as. currently only supports static MetamorphicReleaseType - Type type of application you are building.
+Supported Valuer [Release, Dist].
+Defaults to Release if not specified

 # Metamorphic Game Type
 3D and 2D are completely different.
 Depending on the game type